Saraholoughlin5/Milestone-Project-2/README.md

 #### **'Things To Do' section**<a name="thingstodo"></a>
 The ‘Things To Do’ section contains 3 inline images with headings.
 These are animated with a JavaScript fadeBox function on initial page load.
-Animation is visibile when scrolling down for the first time visiting the page (reload required to view the animation again).
+Animation is visible when scrolling down for the first time when visiting the site (reload required to view the animation again).

 Text relating to ‘things to do’ in The Burren accompanies the images.

 #### **'Map' section**<a name="map"></a>
-The ‘Maps’ section is comprised of 2 parts – buttons and links, and the map itself.
-The 3 buttons update from displaying text to font awesome icons when in mobile view.
+The ‘Map’ section is comprised of 3 parts – buttons, links, and the map itself.
+The 3 buttons change from displaying text to font awesome icons when in mobile view.
 JavaScript has been used to ensure that interchangeable lists are linked to the buttons and also the map display.

 #### **'Climate and Weather' section**<a name="weather"></a>
-The Climate and Weather section contains text regarding local climate, plus a weather widget, which adds to the information-providing feel of the site.
+The Climate and Weather section contains text regarding local climate, plus a weather widget, which adds to the information-providing feel of the tourist-oriented website.

 #### **'Contact Us' section**<a name="contact"></a>
-The contact form uses the EmailJS to send the site visitor’s details and message to a designated, checkable email address.
+The contact form uses the EmailJS to send the site visitor’s details and message to a designated, checkable mailbox.
 A separate javascript script file, sendEmail.js, contains the function required to achieve this (a function is also present in the <head> section of the HTML file).

 Once the form is submitted a pop-up box containing a 'success' message is displayed, and the form fields are cleared.